phpDocumentor/phpDocumentor/docs/manual/for-users/configuration.rst

 --------

-The easiest solution would be to place the configuration file in the root of your project with the name: ``docblox.dist.xml``.
+The easiest solution would be to place the configuration file in the root of your project with the name: ``phpdoc.dist.xml``.
 This file can be committed to a Revision Control System and thus will the settings always be available.

-When you have added a configuration file then you do not need to provide its location to DocBlox; the following command suffices to build your documentation::
+When you have added a configuration file then you do not need to provide its location to phpDocumentor; the following command suffices to build your documentation::

-    $ docblox
+    $ phpdoc

-An additional benefit is that it is possible for each developer to place a file called ``docblox.xml`` in their project, in addition to the ``docblox.dist.xml``.
-This configuration file will be used instead of the ``docblox.dist.xml`` and when added as an ignore rule in your VCS it will give developers the ability to have settings other than the project defaults.
+An additional benefit is that it is possible for each developer to place a file called ``phpdoc.xml`` in their project, in addition to the ``phpdoc.dist.xml``.
+This configuration file will be used instead of the ``phpdoc.dist.xml`` and when added as an ignore rule in your VCS it will give developers the ability to have settings other than the project defaults.

 ..
 NOTE::

-    When present, the file 'docblox.xml' is used instead of 'docblox.dist.xml' and thus does not supplement it.
+    When present, the file 'phpdoc.xml' is used instead of 'phpdoc.dist.xml' and thus does not supplement it.

-Another option is to use the ``-c`` or ``--configuration`` arguments to tell DocBlox the location of your configuration file.
+Another option is to use the ``-c`` or ``--configuration`` arguments to tell phpDocumentor the location of your configuration file.
 This can be convenient for centralized configuration management or using different settings per environment.